andregregory45/active-directory/README.md

 <p>
 To verify connectivity while maintaining a secure environment, the following configuration was implemented:

-- Enabled an Inbound Firewall Rule on DC-1 to allow ICMP Echo Requests (ping) rather than disabling the firewall entirely.
+- Enabled an Inbound Firewall Rule on DC-1 to allow ICMPv4 Echo Requests (ping) rather than disabling the firewall entirely.
 - Updated Client-1's DNS settings in Azure to point to DC-1 as the primary resolver.
 - Executed "ipconfig /flushdns" on Client-1 to clear any stale records.
 - Confirmed name resolution by pinging DC-1 from Client-1 using the command "ping 10.0.0.4", verifying that the client could successfully reach the domain controller.